- Diverse experiences that add to your skill set and knowledge

-- I will not see significant pay increases each year at a new company.
+- Will I see pay increases each year at a new company?

-- I am losing thousands in long-term incentives by leaving my company.
+- Will I lose long-term incentives by leaving my company?

-- The benefits of the new company will not match up to the great benefits I get now – excellent benefits plus 9% employer contribution to retirement accounts.
+- Will the benefits of the new company match up to the benefits I have now?

 Have you been in this position before?
-How did you decide between competing offers?
+How did you decide whether to job hop or stay put?